 Financial analysts prepare financial reports and conduct risk assessments to assist companies with investment decisions and business acquisitions.
-Complex commercial transactions are handled a senior financial analyst.
-Financial reports are frequently prepared a group of analysts, with a senior analyst in charge of the group and the responsibility of relaying the team’s findings to clients.
+Complex commercial transactions are handled by a senior financial analyst.
+Financial reports are frequently prepared by a group of analysts, with a senior analyst in charge of the group and the responsibility of relaying the team’s findings to clients.

 A financial analyst needs a bachelor’s degree in business, finance, mathematics, or a related field, though some companies hire graduates with other degrees.
 The majority of analysts work for insurance companies, banks, or investment firms.
 New recruits must attend training sessions to learn about risk management, securities transactions, and the fundamental legalities of various financial transactions.
 Junior analysts are frequently paired with senior analysts and must complete a certain number of hours of work before being allowed to work independently.
 For a senior analyst position, many firms will only consider analysts with several years of experience.